 Our approach throughout the curriculum is generative, enabling pupils to make links between new and existing knowledge to aid retention.
-By the end of year 6, pupils will have a broad understanding of the Design Process.
+By the end of year 6, pupils will have a broadened scientific view of the world around them through biology, physics and chemistry.
 Development of both disciplinary and substantive knowledge is well sequenced to ensure that children know and remember more.
-This is shown within our progression maps for DT.
+This is shown within our progression maps for Science.